Design Research in Action

 Breadth of Voices: I speak with a diverse range of users: retirees, students, parents, wheelchair users, people with autism.

-Expert Consultation: We engage accessibility consultants, academics, and pedagogy experts to bring expert knowledge to our research and design implications.
+Expert Consultation: Engaging accessibility consultants, academics, and pedagogy experts to bring expert knowledge to the research and design implications.

-Ethnographic Methods: We employ research methods—like field studies, interviews, card sorting, and diary studies—to get right under the skin of the who, what, why, and how behind their needs and motivations.
+Ethnographic Methods: Employing research methods—like field studies, interviews, card sorting, and diary studies—to get right under the skin of the who, what, why, and how behind their needs and motivations.

-This is where the magic happens: turning noise into signal.
+This is where the magic happens: turning al the noise into something that makes sense.

 03 Synthesis, Testing & The Blueprint